 To summarize, the holding of indefinite Master of Arts status occurs when a person fulfils the following conditions:

-1. They have had or been granted BA status.
+1. They have had BA status.

 3. They are ineligible to proceed to the degree of MA.

 Whether this situation has arisen intentionally or not is a matter for speculation, and naturally it is open to the University to change its regulations on this point should it see fit to do so.
 However, the number of people affected is certainly small, and it is doubtful whether, in practice, any privilege extended to them by virtue of holding MA status would be of significance when compared to the general privileges extended to all alumni by the University and the Colleges.
 Doubtless some of those affected will, like me, have since proceeded to the substantive degree of Master of Arts at another University.